Félix Houphouët-Boigny: Leading up to independence

-President of Côte d'Ivoire
+President of Ivory Coast

 Early years and second marriage

-Houphouët-Boigny officially became the head of the government of Côte d'Ivoire on 1 May 1959.
+Houphouët-Boigny officially became the head of the government of Ivory Coast on 1 May 1959.
 Although he faced no opposition from rival parties and the PDCI became the de facto party of the state in 1957, he was confronted by opposition from his own government.
 Radical nationalists, led by Jean-Baptiste Mockey, openly opposed the government's Francophile policies.
 In an attempt to solve this problem, Houphouët-Boigny decided to exile Mockey in September 1959, claiming that Mockey had attempted to assassinate him using voodoo in what Houphouët-Boigny called the "complot du chat noir" (black cat conspiracy).

-Houphouët-Boigny began drafting a new constitution for Côte d'Ivoire after the country's independence from France on 7 August 1960.
+Houphouët-Boigny began drafting a new constitution for Ivory Coast after the country's independence from France on 7 August 1960.
 It drew heavily from the United States Constitution in establishing a powerful executive branch, and from the Constitution of France, which limited the capacities of the legislature.
 He transformed the National Assembly into a mere recording house for bills and budget proposals.
 On 27 November 1960, Houphouët-Boigny was elected unopposed to the Presidency of the Republic, while a single list of PDCI candidates was elected to the National Assembly.

 1963 was marked by a series of alleged plots that played a decisive role in ultimately consolidating power in the hands of Houphouët-Boigny.
 There is no clear consensus on the unfolding of the 1963 events; in fact, there may have been no plot at all and the entire series of events may have been part of a plan by Houphouët-Boigny to consolidate his hold on power.
 Between 120 and 200 secret trials were held in Yamoussoukro, in which key political figures—including Mockey and the president of the Supreme Court Ernest Boka—were implicated.
 There was discontent in the army, as the generals grew restive following the arrest of Defense Minister Jean Konan Banny, and the president had to intervene personally to pacify them.

-For the next 27 years, almost all power in Côte d'Ivoire was centered in Houphouët-Boigny.
+For the next 27 years, almost all power in Ivory Coast was centered in Houphouët-Boigny.
 From 1965 to 1985, he was reelected unopposed to five successive five-year terms.
 Also every five years, a single list of PDCI candidates was returned to the National Assembly.
 For all intents and purposes, all of them were appointed by the president, since in his capacity as leader of the PDCI he approved all candidates.
 He and the PDCI believed that national unity and support for the PDCI were one and the same, and that a multiparty system would waste resources and harm the country's unity.
 For this reason, all adult citizens were required to be members of the PDCI.
 The media were tightly controlled, and served mainly as outlets for government propaganda.